 A lot of places in Cape Town and its surrounds serve good coffee – but few offer great coffee.
 Although I’m not too picky when it comes to my coffee, I do love it and, if I order it when I’m out, I like it to taste better than something I could whip up at home…

 We decided to start off with a coffee.
-Even this was a difficult choice for me, although my boyfriend was already clear on what he was having: a cup of Black Insomnia coffee.
+Even this was a difficult choice for me, although my friend was already clear on what he was having: a cup of Black Insomnia coffee.

 A cup of Black Insomnia offers a 702 MG* blast of pure caffeine and it’s definitely not for the fainthearted.
 After all, you know coffee is strong when it comes with a warning!